Indians in Kenya: Demography and religion

 The 2019 Kenyan Census recorded 47,555 Kenyan citizens of Asian origin, while Asians without Kenyan citizenship numbered 42,972 individuals.

 Asian ethnic groups mostly originate from a few places in South Asia.
-The majority of Asians trace their ancestry to the regions of Gujarat and the Punjab.
+The majority of Asians trace their ancestry to the regions of Rajasthan, Gujarat and Punjab.
 There are also large numbers who originate from Maharashtra, Odisha, Goa, and Tamil Nadu.

-Languages spoken by Asians include Gujarati, Hindustani, Marathi, Konkani, Kutchi (as well as the creole language Kutchi-Swahili), Odia, Punjabi, Sindhi, and Tamil.
+Languages spoken by Asians include Marwari, Gujarati, Hindustani, Marathi, Konkani, Kutchi (as well as the creole language Kutchi-Swahili), Odia, Punjabi, Sindhi, and Tamil.

 The majority of Asians are Hindu.

-The leading caste-based subgroups within Kenyan Hinduism include Lohanas, Lohars, Rajput, Patels and Mehtas, among others.
+The leading Gujarati caste-based subgroups within Kenyan Hinduism include Lohanas, Lohars, Rajput, Patels and Mehtas, among others.
 Their largest concentration is in Nairobi, where mandirs can be found in most neighbourhoods.
-The next largest community are Muslims; the majority being Sunni Muslims, however there is a significant Shia minority, including Ismailis, Bohras and Ithnā'ashariyyah.
+The next largest community are Muslims; the majority being Sunni Muslims, however there is a significant Shia minority, including Ismailis (Khoja and Bohra) and Ithnā'ashariyyah.
 There are also sizeable communities of Sikhs and Jains, and smaller numbers of Roman Catholics.